Why Dental Cleanings are So Important

 Dental cleanings play an essential role in the healing of cavities and tooth decay.
 Only a professional cleaning can remove built-up plaque and prevent the bacterial degradation of tooth enamel.
 Additionally, regular cleanings allow dentists to detect oral health issues early on, when they’re more treatable.

 Cleanings not only protect the teeth, but they also safeguard the gums.
 A patient’s teeth rely on healthy gums for effective blood circulation and a strong hold.
 Unfortunately, many patients suffer from chronic gum inflammation, also known as gingivitis, without realizing it.
 With twice-yearly dental cleanings, it’s possible to prevent gingivitis from turning into periodontitis or bone loss.

 Regular dental cleanings reduce the numbers of bacteria in the bloodstream and in the mouth.
 Research shows a positive connection between good oral health and blood sugar control in diabetics.
 Furthermore, there’s a strong link between oral health and heart health.
-The health of your teeth and mouth will affect other parts of the body, which makes regular oral care even more important.
-Call us today to schedule your next office visit.
+The health of the teeth and mouth will affect other parts of the body, which makes regular oral care even more important.
+Call us today to schedule the next office visit.

 Maintaining Good Oral Health in Between Dental Cleanings

 Everyone should try to brush their teeth at least twice a day.
 It’s also good to floss as regularly as possible, with daily habits producing the most reliable results.
 Flossing cleans hard-to-reach areas between the teeth and below the gum line, preventing the buildup of harmful bacteria that cause plaque, gingivitis, tooth decay, and bone loss.